 2006 — An RN-to-BSN program and a Master's in Education degree program are inaugurated, and the University begins preparing for its 150th anniversary.

 2007 — The University celebrates its 150th year.

-2013 - The University launches a search for a new UIU President, and names William R. Duffy II, Ed.D., Ed.S.
-The remainder of the academic divisions become "Schools," including the School of Business, the School of Liberal Arts, and the School of Science & Mathematics.
-Another new downtown Fayette business opens, funded by the Upper Iowa Business Development grant.
-The University adopts a provost model for governance and administration.
-The master of education program and RN-BSN program add online options, and the MBA is offered as an evening program and a weekend program at some of the off-campus centers.
+2013 — William R. Duffy II, Ed.D., Ed.S., becomes the institution's 21st President during inauguration events held in October.
+The university academic divisions become "Schools," namely the School of Business, the School of Liberal Arts, and the School of Science & Mathematics.
+Another new downtown Fayette retail business opens, funded by the Upper Iowa Business Development grant.

 2014 — The University establishes a provost model, naming Dr. Kurt Wood to ensure that curriculum, academic programs and students services across the University accurately reflect the UIU mission and align with the strategic plan.
 The University completes an assessment of all academic programs adjusting to continuously re-align with changing student needs.
 UIU launches a dual enrollment program for high school students to earn college credit and offers continuing education and professional development courses through partnership initiatives.
 Alumna Diane Harms, class of 1973, presents a $1.65 million gift to endow a competitive, varsity cheer team for UIU students.